karttur/soil-spectro/_posts/2022/2022-09-09-spectrodata-OSSL4ML02-arrange.markdown

 % python OSSL_import.py "/Users/thomasgumbricht/docs-local/OSSL/import_ossl.json"
 json parameter file created: /Users/thomasgumbricht/docs-local/OSSL/Sweden/LUCAS/arranged-data/json-import/template_import_ossl-spectra.json
  Edit the json file for your project and rename it to reflect the commands.
- Add the path of the edited file to your project file (extract_rawdata.txt).
+ Add the path of the edited file to your project file (extract_rawdata.json).
  Then set createjsonparams to false and rerun script.
 ```

 ##### json command file

 For each set of spectra that you want to work with, you need to create a json command file.
-The full, local path to that file must then be added to the textfile identified with the parameter _projectfilename_ (default: _extract_rawdata.txt_).
-The json command file itself must be located in the subfolder identified with the parameter _jsonfolder_ (default: _json-import_).
+The full, local path to that file must then be added to the json project file identified with the parameter _projFN_ (default: <span class='file'>extract_rawdata.json</span>).
+The json command files **must** be located in the subfolder identified with the parameter _jsonfolder_ (default: _json-import_).
 This is a bit complicated but just take it easy and follow the steps outlined below.

 ###### json command file structure